 The CMTS MUST be capable of acting as an OCSP client as defined in [RFC 2560].
 The CMTS SHOULD cache the OCSP response status for a certificate if the nextUpdate value is present in the OCSP response.
-If the CMTS caches the OCSP response status for a given certificate it MUST NOT retrieve the revocation status from the cache once the nextUpdate time for that certificate has passed.
-If the nextUpdate value is not present in the OCSP response, the CMTS MUST NOT cache the OCSP response status for a certificate.
-If the CMTS is configured with OCSP Responder information, it MUST send an OCSP request when a CA certificate or CM certificate is obtained using the Authentication Information message, or Authentication Request message respectively, unless there is a valid certificate status in the cache.
-If the CMTS is unable to retrieve the OCSP status for a certificate or if the retrieved status is "unknown," the CMTS MUST log an event [DOCSIS OSSI 3.0] and treat the certificate status as "good."
+If the CMTS caches the OCSP response status for a given certificate, it MUST retrieve the revocation status from the cache.
+Once the nextUpdate time for that certificate has passed, the CMTS MUST continue using the revocation status value from the cache until an update is retrieved from the OCSP Responder.
+If the CMTS is unable to retrieve the OCSP status for an uncached certificate or if the retrieved status is "unknown" the CMTS MUST log an event [DOCSIS OSSI 3.0] and assume the certificate status to be "good."
+If the nextUpdate value is not present in the OCSP response, the CMTS MUST NOT cache the OCSP response status for a certificate or CM certificate is obtained using the Authentication Information message, or Authentication Request message respectively, unless there is a valid certificate status in the cache.
 When the CMTS is attempting to communicate with the OCSP Responder, the exchange should not significantly delay the CM provisioning process.
-If no response is received within one second, the CMTS MUST proceed as if a response with the status "good" has been received.
-48
+If no response is received, the CMTS MUST proceed as if a response with the status "good" has been received.
+70